juanluispaz/ts-sql-query/README.md

 interface InsertExpression {
     /** Set the values for insert */ set(columns: InsertSets): this
-    /** Set a value only if the provided value is not null or undefined */ setIfValue(columns: OptionalInsertSets): this
+    /** Set a value only if the provided value is not null, undefined, empty string
+     * (only when the allowEmptyString flag in the connection is not set to true,
+     * that is the default behaviour) or an empty array */ setIfValue(columns: OptionalInsertSets): this
     /** Set a previous set value only */ setIfSet(columns: InsertSets): this
-    /** Set a previous set value only if the provided value is not null or undefined */ setIfSetIfValue(columns: OptionalInsertSets): this
+    /** Set a previous set value only if the provided value is not null, undefined, empty string
+     * (only when the allowEmptyString flag in the connection is not set to true,
-    /** Set a unset value (only if the value was not previously set) */ setIfNotSet(columns: InsertSets): this
+     * that is the default behaviour) or an empty array */ setIfSetIfValue(columns: OptionalInsertSets): this /** Set a unset value (only if the value was not previously set) */ setIfNotSet(columns: InsertSets): this
     /**
-     * Set a unset value only if the provided value is not null or undefined
+     * Set a unset value only if the provided value is not null, undefined, empty string
+     * (only when the allowEmptyString flag in the connection is not set to true,
+     * that is the default behaviour) or an empty array
      * (only if the value was not previously set)
      */
     setIfNotSetIfValue(columns: OptionalInsertSets): this